IntersectMBO/cardano-coin-selection/information/specification.md

 format.
 Therefore, the details of individual address formats are not described within this document.

-### Coin Amount
+### Coin Value

-A _coin amount_ is a positive integer value that represents a number of [Lovelace](https://cardanodocs.com/cardano/monetary-policy/).
+A _coin value_ is a positive integer value that represents a number of [Lovelace](https://cardanodocs.com/cardano/monetary-policy/).

 One [Ada](https://cardanodocs.com/cardano/monetary-policy/) is _exactly_ equal